juicedata/juicefs-csi-driver/examples/static-provisioning/README.md

 ## Provide secret information

-In order to build the example, you need to provide a secret file `Secret-juicefs.env` containing the required credentials
+In order to build the example, you need to provide a secret file `secrets.env` containing the required credentials

 ```ini
 name=<juicefs-name>